Nikoloutsos/KLoadingSpin/README.md

 ## Usage

-- Add it in you xml and make it fill the entire screen.
+- Add it in your xml and make it fill the entire screen.

 ```xml